FixPlanet/FixPlanet.github.io/src/join-the-committee.md

 - The total size of the committee will be limited to 15 people.
 - Each project submission will be evaluated by a subset of the total pool of committee members (exactly how we do that is TBD, join the [slack](https://join.slack.com/t/fixplanetclub/shared_invite/zt-1dwnqqvuc-5sXa4HYsl81T9N35W~M9CA) to discuss!).
 - Committee membership will be reviewed by the existing committee and approved by the trustees, as a formality.
+- Membership in the committee is voluntary (i.e. unpaid).
+While this may change one day, for now we're prioritising the money for the the recipients of the grants.

 ## Next steps